Skip to content

 All modules offered in the programme may also be studied on a 'standalone' basis.

-For students entering the programme with 120 credits at Diploma level the BSc (Hons) in Clinical Practice comprises a compulsory research Evidence Based Practice module (20 credits) two optional modules (30 credits each total of 60 credits), plus a Dissertation module (40 credits).
-These students may choose to exit the programme at an earlier stage - either completing single or multiple standalone modules (30 credits).
-Those who complete 120 credits will be awarded the Higher Education Diploma.
+The BSc (Hons) in Clinical Practice comprises a compulsory research Evidence Based Practice module (20 credits) two optional modules (30 credits each total of 60 credits), plus a Dissertation module (40 credits).
+These students may choose to exit the programme at an earlier stage - either completing single or multiple standalone modules (20/30 credits).

 Those already holding a degree qualification on entering the programme will be awarded a Graduate Diploma on achievement of the required 120 credits.